OrigamiDream/OrigamiDream/README.md

 - `2025.01 ~ 2025.01` 🏆 : Selected as an **Honoree** (twice) in the CES® 2025 Innovation Awards program
 - `2024.09 ~ 2025.04` 💼 : The most advanced endoscopy solution with Generative AI
 - `2023.01 ~ 2025.04` 💼 : Worked as Machine Learning Researcher for Medical Specialist LLMs
-- `2025.05 ~ Present` 👮🏻 : Drafted into Alternative Service by South Korea Government.
+- `2025.05 ~ Present` 👮🏻 : I have been drafted as an Alternative Service Agent from Ministry of Justice

 ## Toys
 - `2022.06 ~ 2023.05`: [gato](https://github.com/OrigamiDream/gato) - Unofficial Gato: A Generalist Agent